-McCain's Supplier Code of Conduct is clear and definitive regarding modern slavery:
+The McCain's Supplier Code of Conduct is also clear and definitive regarding modern slavery:

 "Use of forced or compulsory labour by the Supplier is strictly prohibited.
-This includes work or services not voluntarily performed that is exacted or coerced from a person under threat, force or penalty, or threatened abuse of law or legal process, including any kind of involuntary or compulsory, indentured or bonded labour, slavery, servitude or other slavery-like circumstances."
+This includes work or services not voluntarily performed that is exacted or coerced from a person under threat, force or penalty, or threatened abuse of law or legal process, including any kind of involuntary or compulsory, indentured or bonded labour, slavery, servitude or other slavery-like circumstances.

 These Policies are regularly monitored and updated to ensure McCain approaches all social, ethical, and environmental responsibilities in an appropriate and agile manner.
+McCain commenced a comprehensive review of our Supplier Code of Conduct, with a view to update and refresh it in the next calendar year to include, among other things, a section specifically related to modern slavery risks and our expectations of suppliers regarding the elimination of modern slavery.